lairdubois/lairdubois/README.md

 Authors
 -------

-See the list of [our contributors](http://github.com/lairdubois/lairdubois/contributors).
+See the list of [contributors](http://github.com/lairdubois/lairdubois/contributors).